 Flowers are another essential to creating a dinner party-worthy setup, and you can go as big or small as you wish.
 My favorite is baby’s breath, which typically costs just a few dollars per bouquet.
 You can use a vase if you have a nice one, but I also love the look of spreading the flowers along the table in old wine bottles and mason jars.

-4. Start with the ice-breakers
+4. Start with the ice-breakers.

 Once you’ve prepared the food and the table, all that’s left is to get the party going!
-As our guests arrived, my roommate and I offered each friend a glass of sparkling rose.
-You could get extra fancy and have a seasonal drink at the ready for a cocktail hour—something like a winter white cosmopolitan that you can whip up in a large batch beforehand and easily pour for each individual as they arrive.
+As our guests arrived, my roommate and I offered each friend a glass of sparkling rosé.
+You could get extra fancy and have a seasonal drink at the ready for a cocktail hour — something like a winter white cosmopolitan that you can whip up in a large batch beforehand and easily pour for each individual as they arrive.
 We also had a side table spread with bruschetta and grapes to graze on while everyone trickled in.
 To break the ice, try conversation cards or a silly prompt for everyone to answer.

-5. Invite your guests to help as they can
+5. Invite your guests to help as they can.

 Finally, a dinner party may be a labor of love, but that doesn’t necessarily mean you need to carry the entire load yourself.
-For Summer Salads, we asked our guests to contribute $10 and/or bring a bottle of summery wine if they were able to attend the dinner.
+For Summer Salads, we asked our guests to contribute $10 and/or bring a bottle of summer-y wine if they were able to attend the dinner.
 It was fun to see the wine that our friends selected to bring.
 Guests could also help in non-monetary ways, such as washing dishes, creating the playlist, or bringing the icebreaker games.

 When my roommate and I hosted our dinner party, we spent the day leading up to it visiting a farmers market and a total of four different grocery stores to find everything we wanted.
 We spent hours cooking, rearranging our furniture to create space, and cleaning.
 But when our friends arrived and the party began, time bent and stretched.
 The golden hour sun streamed in on the table.
 The wine quickly slipped away.
 We went around the table sharing the story of our very first kiss, amid much laughter.
 After our friends left late, my roommate and I couldn’t stop talking about that night, and we immediately started to plan the next one.